 Take a virtual tour of James Monroe’s Ash Lawn-Highland without even stepping on grounds!
 The online virtual tour can be accessed via Encyclopedia Virginia, a project of the Virginia Foundation for the Humanities in partnership with […]

 Would you like to be part of great programs at James Monroe’s home?
-With any size donation, you can support new visitor programs, interpretation, and learning about the Highland property.
-Click on DONATE to contribute to the […]
+With any size donation, you can support visitor programs, interpretation, and research about the Highland property.
+Click on DONATE to contribute to Ash Lawn-Highland through […]

 Are you fascinated by early American history?
 Volunteer at Highland and help us relate the story of James Monroe, the common man who—forged by adversity and the fire of the Revolution—rose to become president of […]